-Christmas is a time to get together and celebrate.
-It’s an opportunity for event planners to use their skills to plan parties with friends, friends of friends, or just about anyone.
-Whether your Christmas party is planned for 10 or 100 people, here are a few holiday-specific rules to plan a memorable celebration.
+Christmas is a time to get together with friends and family to celebrate.
+It’s an opportunity for event planners to use their skills to plan parties with friends, friends of friends, colleagues, or just about anyone.
+Whether your Christmas party is planned for 10 or 1000 people, here are a few holiday-specific rules to plan a memorable celebration.
 Here are 6 ways to organise an unforgettable Christmas party!

-Among your selection criteria, easy access by public transport or car is key.
-Your guests need to be able to come to your event and go home safe.
+High on your selection criteria should be easy access to your venue by public transport or car.
+Your guests need to be able to come and go to your event safely.

 You should also consider getting the following information about the venue:

 - Is the sound system and/or DJ included in the rental?

 - Does the venue have a dance floor?
 An outdoor terrace?